Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tell the healthcare provider if your child has had skin cancer in the past, and if other your family members have had skin cancer.

 Your child's healthcare provider will likely take a small piece of tissue (biopsy) from a mole or other skin mark that may look like cancer.
 The tissue is sent to a lab.
 A doctor called a pathologist looks at the tissue under a microscope.
-He or she may do other tests on them to see if they have cancer cells.
+He or she may do other tests to see if cancer cells are in the sample.
 The biopsy results will likely be ready in a few days or a week.
 Your child's healthcare provider will tell you the results.
 He or she will talk with you about other tests that may be needed if cancer is found.

 Types of treatment for basal cell and squamous cell cancers include the following.